A lot of people often ask questions like, is growing Cabbage in a container possible if you don’t have a backyard garden?

 Why?

-Well, since Cabbages, or mostly leaves, need a lot of nutrients to grow healthy and fruitful.
+Well, since cabbages, or mostly leaves, need a lot of nutrients to grow healthy and fruitful,.

 Container Cabbage Growth Quality